 If You Are Being Abused

-If you are experiencing domestic violence, it is important to get support.
-Abusers are usually very good at getting their partner isolated away from their family and friends.
-As a result, victims often begin to feel ashamed and alone and believe that no one would understand.
-Many survivors have even described feeling as if they didn’t even know who they were anymore.
-This makes it even more difficult to survive the abuse, to sort through the feelings and to make decisions that will be best for you and your children.
+If you are experiencing domestic violence, it is important to get connected with an advocate who can provide support, referrals, and provide you with available services.
+Abusive partners are usually very good at isolating their partner from family and friends.
+As a result, victims may feel ashamed and alone and believe that no one would understand.
+Many survivors have described feeling as if they didn’t know who they were anymore.
+This makes it even more difficult to survive the abuse, to sort through feelings, and to make decisions that will be best for you and your children.

-If you find that you don’t have anyone to talk to, consider calling the National Domestic Violence Hotline or a domestic violence program in your area.
-Hotline operators are specially trained in domestic violence and are available 24 hours a day to provide resources, help with options to stay safe or just to listen.
+Consider calling the National Domestic Violence Hotline, StrongHearts Native Helpline, or a domestic violence program in your area (contact information below).
+Hotline advocates are specifically trained in domestic violence and are available to provide resources, help with options to stay safe, or just listen.

-Support groups are another option to consider.
-Beside offering shelter, many domestic violence programs also offer support groups.
-These groups offer a safe place to talk about your feelings and experiences in an atmosphere free of judgment.
+Local domestic violence programs offer a variety services to provide support to survivors of domestic violence.
+Check your local program, as services vary and may include emergency shelter, transitional housing, legal advocacy, childcare, counseling, support groups, and more.
+Support groups offer a safe place to talk about your feelings and experiences in an atmosphere free of judgment.
 It’s also an opportunity to meet and talk with other people who have had similar experiences.

 Planning for Safety

-If you think you are in an abusive relationship, it is important to make a plan to keep yourself and your children safe.
-Think of a safety plan like keeping an emergency kit in your car.
-Hopefully you won’t need it but if you do, it could save your life.
+If you think you might be experiencing abuse, harassment, or harm, it is important to make a plan to keep yourself and your children as safe as possible.
 Here are some things to consider:

 If you are currently experiencing domestic violence: